cibgraphics/Vanilla5/README.md

 Everything else depends on your workflow.

-#### Automatically done for you
-* Resets your stylesheet
-* CDN based HTML5 shiv for IE
-* Google Analytics (just enter your tracking code)
-* iOS icon.
-You may want to change the image file to match your site
-* Windows tile assets.
-Image and HTML code already included.
-Like the iOS icon, you may want to change the image asset
-* Code for responsive design.
-This includes the proper meta tags and CSS media queries.
-* Print stylesheet.
-You may want to expand on whats there.

 #### What is not done
-* Magic.
+Magic.
 Seriously, this is a foundation, not a framework.
 You still have to style your site.
 I do not assume styles like other (much bloated) frameworks.

 # Tips and Tricks